kubereboot/website/content/en/docs/community.md

 ## Next Meeting

-Meetings are currently on hold.
+Meetings are currently on hold, as we do not need synchronous meetings at the moment.

+If you need to call for a synchronous meeting, do not hesitate to ask for it on slack.

 ## Past Meetings